 4. Join the Military

 Most branches of the military, including the Army, the Navy, the Air Force and the National Guard, offer education benefits.
 Those include covering the full cost of tuition, loan repayment assistance and the post 9/11 GI Bill, which covers tuition and $1,000 per year for books and supplies to those who served at least 90 days active duty since September 11, 2001.
 If a branch of the military is of interest to you, it may be worthwhile to investigate this option further to help with college funding.

 5. Work Before and During College

-Merz and Atkinson both looked for scholarship opportunities, they both joined the military and they also both worked throughout college and during the summers to pay for their educations.
 Part-or full-time jobs can help subsidize any deficits left to cover college expenses, such as lifestyle and housing costs.
 Taking a gap year before attending college can also help position you to minimize debt.
 Rather than backpacking through Asia, some people use the time to work and save for college.

 6. Take Out Student Loans